 As a result, the hacker can get revenue, collect your data and even log your keystrokes.
 Ultimately, they can steal your identity if they collect enough information to build a full profile of you.
 Types of browser hijacking include:

 - Adware that floods your browser with pop-up ads that pay per click.
 This type of attack will usually slow down your computer because it uses up so many resources.

 - Cookie tracking to keep tabs on what you do online.
 Bad actors can find out everything, from your location and IP address to which pages you view and what you search for.

 - Redirection to dangerous web pages or search engines or replacement of your homepage or default search engine.

 - Spyware that collects your private data, which is then traded in data markets (which also often ends in identity theft).

 To defend yourself, stay aware of the state of your browser and watch out for the telltale signs of a hack, like the ones described above.
 Keep an eye on the browser’s add-ons, extensions, and plugins, too.
 If something goes awry after installing software, remove it immediately.
-You should also keep your browser clean with regular cleaning and cache clearing.
+You should also keep your browser clean with regular cleaning and cache clearing, which can be accomplished with a cache plugin such as W3 Total Cache.
 And, of course, use antivirus software regularly, and avoid using public and/or unsecured Wi-Fi whenever possible.